FifekaOna/SauceDemo/README.md

 ```json
  mvn verify -P parallel
 ```
-`parallel` is a profile that has been defined for this project in POM.XML .
+`parallel` is a profile that has been defined for this project in POM.XML.

 ### Filter feature to be run
 Choose feature to be run by tag that already defined.
 You can see the detail in the `.feature` file